 For its relatively small size, it delivers significant power to recharge your device from two to three times on average.
 With a single output of 2.4A, it is capable of charging a wide array of devices, such as cell phones, tablets, portable videogames, and even a MacBook, although an adapter is needed.
 It is powerful enough to provide 2.4 charges to the iPhone X, 3.6 charges to the iPhone 8 and 2.2 times to the Samsung 9.

 The Anker PowerCore 10000 uses Panasonic Lithium Ion cells with a great conversion rate, which results in both lower losses and longer battery life.
 Besides, to receive faster-charging speed, it combines its exclusive PowerIQ technology, which detects the device that has been plugged to and optimizes the power delivered, and the VoltageBoost, which smooth the voltage to reduce cable resistance.

-Although it is a fast-charging power bank, it does not support Qualcomm Quick Charge, which is a shame for iPhone users.
+Although it is a fast-charging power bank, it does not support Qualcomm Quick Charge, which is a shame for users with devices such as the Samsung Galaxy S8 and Galaxy S8 Plus.
 Another downside is that it takes up to 6 hours to recharge using a 2A charger, and this time can double up if a 1A charger is used instead.